CogStack/CogStack-Pipeline/README.md

 gradle writeExampleConfig
 ```

-The behaviour of turbo-laser is configured by activating a variety of spring profiles as required.
-The current profiles are
+The behaviour of turbo-laser is configured by activating a variety of spring profiles (again, in the config files - see examples) as required.
+Currently. the available profiles are

 processes

  1. tika - process JDBC input with Tika.
-Extended with a custom PDF preprocessor to perform OCR on scanned PDF document.
-Extended with a custom PDF preprocessor to perform OCR on scanned PDF documents. (requires ImageMagick and Tesseract
+Extended with a custom PDF preprocessor to perform OCR on scanned PDF document.  (requires ImageMagick and Tesseract on the PATH)
  2. gate - process JDBC input with a generic GATE app.
  3. dBLineFixer - process JDBC input with dBLineFixer (concatenates multi-row documents)
  4. basic - a job without a processing step, for simply writing JDBC input to elasticsearch
- 5. deid - deidentify text with a GATE application or using teh ElasticGazetteer
+ 5. deid - deidentify text with a GATE application (such as Azad Dehghan's DEID) or using the ElasticGazetteer - query a database for identifiers and mask them in free text using Levenstein distance
- 6. biolark - specify the endpoint for the Biolark application, Tudor Groza's awesome HPO term extraction project.
+ 6. biolark - enable Biolark, Tudor Groza's awesome HPO term extraction project.

 scaling
  1. localPartitioning - run all processes within the launching JVM